HyperChatBot/hyperchat/README.md

 ## To start using Hyper Chat

-You can download Hyper Chat on our [Landing Page](https://hyperchat.yancey.app), or munual download on [GitHub Release](https://github.com/HyperChatBot/hyperchat/releases/).
+You can download Hyper Chat on our [Landing Page](https://hyperchat.yancey.app), or manual download on [GitHub Release](https://github.com/HyperChatBot/hyperchat/releases/).

 We always keep the dev tools(eg: Command + Option + I) open in the production environment.
 In Hyper Chat, everything is transparent and controllable.